weaponsjtu/RecommederSystem/doc/IBMSalesCode.md

-# Code Docdument for Recommendation System
+# Code Document for Recommendation System

 This document will describe the code base for Recommendation System (RS) project of Sales Science Team.
 We implemented basic RS algorithms, including user-based, item-based, content-based, SVD, etc. For the convenience communication, we use Python language.
-This code base is composed of six modules, data processing, data model, recommenders, evaluation, graph tools, etc.
+This code base is composed of six modules, including data processing, data model, recommenders, evaluation, graph tools, utils, etc.

+If you have any suggestion, please contact me (javawebzwp AT gmail DOT com).

 ## Code Architecture